GHeinzelmann/BAT.py/README.md

 The folder ./BAT/all-poses contains examples of input coordinate files, with a docked receptor from the 5uez crystal structure (LMCSS-5uf0\_5uez\_docked.pdb), as well as 9 docked poses for the ligand with the 5uf0 crystal structure (pose0.pdb to pose8.pdb).
 The docking files were generated and converted to .pdb using Autodock Vina and AutodockTools, following a protocol adapted from the CELPP challenge tutorial (https://docs.google.com/document/d/1iJcPUktbdrRftAA8cuVa32Ri1TPr2XvZVqTccDja2OM).
 Inside the ./all-poses folder there is also the original crystal structure file for 5uf0, in pdb format.
 Below we show an example of using these files to calculate the standard binding free energies of the top 5 docked poses and the crystal structure, with all the necessary steps in the calculation.

-# Running a sample calculation with AMBER20
+# Running a sample calculation with AMBER

 The simulations and analysis from this tutorial will be performed inside the ./BAT folder.
 The simulations are divided in two steps, equilibration and free energy calculation.
 We will use the BAT.py input file called input-dd.in, which has the needed parameters to perform full double decoupling calculations with restraints to five docked poses.
 A similar input file called input-dd-long.in, with more free energy windows and longer simulation times, is also included as an example.